-Eligible temporary or emergency repairs (see 33.41), to minimize extent of damage, protect remaining facilities or restore essential traffic, accomplished within 180/270 calendar days of the first day of the actual disaster occurrence may be eligible for 100 percent ER funds.
-Repairs performed beyond 180/270 days after the actual occurrence of the disaster will be funded at the current program participation ratio for the federal aid route affected.
+Eligible temporary or emergency repairs (Section 33.41), to minimize damage, protect facilities or restore essential traffic, accomplished within 180 calendar days after the first day of the actual disaster occurrence may be eligible for 100 percent ER funds.
+Repairs performed beyond 180 days after the actual occurrence of the disaster will be funded at the current program participation ratio for the federal aid route affected.
 Permanent restoration and any work beyond what is needed to minimize damage, protect facilities or restore essential traffic which is completed concurrently with or incidental to the emergency repairs will be funded at the current program participation ratio for the federal aid route affected.